hhenryhho/RampExercise/README.md

 **Expected:** In steps 6 and 8, toggled transaction kept the same value it was given in step 2 _(E.g. Social Media Ads Inc is unchecked)_

 **Actual:** In steps 6 and 8, toggled transaction lost the value given in step 2. _(E.g. Social Media Ads Inc is checked again)_

+**Solution:** In src/components/Transactions/index.tsx:17, clear cache for `paginatedTransactions`, `transactionsByEmployee` to re-fetch new data on load

 ## Submission